-During the first week of December, crosstab reports with review instructions will be emailed to project managers who submitted an "EQuIS ready" data template ( Surface water data template (wq-s5-04)) or an electronic data deliverable to the EQuIS Team by November 1, 2018.
-Please visit the MPCA EQuIS website for additional information about EDD submittals
+During the first week of December, crosstab reports with review instructions will be emailed to project managers who submitted an "EQuIS ready" data template (see below) or an electronic data deliverable to the EQuIS Team by Nov.
+1, 2020.
+Please visit the MPCA EQuIS website for additional information about EDD submittals.

-The MPCA will conduct surface water assessments – determining whether water bodies meet state water quality standards – for these watersheds in early 2019:
+The MPCA will conduct surface water assessments for these watersheds in early 2021 to determine whether water bodies meet state water quality standards:

 How to access EQuIS data: